rust-lang/infra-team/guidelines/static-websites.md

   GitHub repository inside infra-managed organizations is the best way for us to ensure that.
 Even though we'd prefer for all the repositories to be public it's not a requirement.
-* **The website must be built and deployed with Travis CI.**
+* **The website must be built and deployed with a CI service.**
-  We have custom tooling built around hosting static websites on our infra, and at the moment they only work with Travis CI.
-If you need different CI services we can try to adapt our tools.
+  We have custom tooling built around hosting static websites on our infra, and at the moment they work with Travis CI.
+If you need different CI services ask us in advance and we'll adapt the tooling to your provider of choice.
 * **The website must reach an A+ grade on the
   [Mozilla Observatory](https://observatory.mozilla.org/).**
   Browsers have multiple security features toggleable only through HTTP